hopehpc/hope-singularity/docs/running-a-singularity-job-with-slurm.md

 ### Using `singularity run` to run a script
 The `singularity run` command is used to launch a Singularity container and run commands inside of it.
 Its syntax is `singularity run [run options...] <container>`.
 Most of our containers are designed to accept arguments passed after `<container>` to mimic regular software usage.

-Pick a Singularity image file (`.sif`) to use.
-The subdirectories within `/home/hope-singularity/image-files` each contain a `.sif`  that can be used.
+Pick a Singularity image file (`.sif`) to use. `.sif` files that can be used can be found in `/home/hope-singularity/image-files`.
 For this example, we will use `/home/hope-singularity/image-files/ubuntu/ubuntu.sif`.

+Please note:
-Note that for convienence, the environment variable `$SIF_PATH` can be used instead of `/home/hope-singularity/image-files`.
++ For convienence, the environment variable `$SIF_PATH` can be used instead of `/home/hope-singularity/image-files`.
++ User permissions of each `.sif` file within `$SIF_PATH` will vary.
+In other words, you may not have access to all of the software on the cluster.
++ `singularity run` usage will vary by container.
+Look at the subdirectories within hope-singularity/slurm-examples for instructions regarding specific software.

 Below are two examples of running a script in a Singularity container.